Home

 Even a business with the owner as the only employee of the business needs human resources - planning and managing one employee (yourself) is just simpler (or perhaps harder).

-Human resource (HR) management is an important staff function for business; because of that, the human resources plan needs to be part of the overall business plan.
+Human resource management is an important staff function for business; because of that, the HR plan needs to be part of the overall business plan.

 If you are a one-person business, still consider human resource planning for the future: it is likely that as your business grows, your human resource needs will also grow.